Google to pay $350 million to settle shareholders' data privacy lawsuit | Technology

 It resolves claims that Google learned by March 2018 about a three-year software glitch that exposed Google+ users' personal data, yet concealed the problem for months while publicly stressing its commitment to data security.
 Shareholders said Google feared disclosure would subject it to regulatory and public scrutiny similar to what Facebook received after London-based Cambridge Analytica harvested its users' data for the 2016 U.S. elections.

-Google denied wrongdoing in agreeing to settle, and found no evidence that data were misused.
-A spokesman, Jose Castaneda, said: "We regularly identify and fix software issues, disclose information about them, and take these issues seriously.
+Google denied wrongdoing in agreeing to settle and found no evidence that data were misused.
+A spokesperson, Jose Castaneda, said: "We regularly identify and fix software issues, disclose information about them, and take these issues seriously.
 This matter concerns a product that no longer exists and we are pleased to have it resolved."

 Monday's settlement was disclosed 5-1/2 weeks after Google settled a lawsuit claiming it secretly tracked the internet use of millions of people who thought they were browsing privately.
 Terms of that settlement have not yet been disclosed.
 The case is In re Alphabet Inc Securities Litigation, U.S. District Court, Northern District of California, No. 18-06245.